aidenywl/neutbias/README.md

 ### Backend

-The backend is running on flask on a GCP compute server serving the [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) model trained on the corpus data.
+The backend is running on Flask on a GCP compute server serving the [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) model trained on the corpus data.